SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Joint Row-Column Communication Strategy

 \subsection{Workflow}

 \Cref{fig/methods/overview} shows the workflow of five stages of our joint row-column communication strategy:

-\textbf{\circled{1} Matrix Sparsity Analysis:} Each process $i$ analyzes the sparsity structure of its off-diagonal submatrices $\mathbf{A}^{(i,j)}$ to prepare for the subsequent optimization-based strategy selection. \textbf{\circled{2} Communication Strategy Selection:} Each process $i$ solves a covering optimization problem to determine, for each nonzero in $\mathbf{A}^{(i,j)}$, whether to use row-based or column-based communication.
-Based on these decisions, $\mathbf{A}^{(i,j)}$ is partitioned into row-based and column-based components.
-Process $i$ retains the column-based portion and transfers the row-based portion to remote process $j$.
-Note that steps \circled{1} and \circled{2} are performed offline as a preprocessing phase and can be reused across multiple SpMM operations with the same sparsity pattern. \textbf{\circled{3} Remote Computation:} Process $j$ computes partial $\mathbf{C}$ results using the received row-based matrix portion and prepares required $\mathbf{B}$ rows based on the column indices of process $i$'s column-based portion.
-Both results are packed for transmission. \textbf{\circled{4} Communication:} Process $j$ transmits the computed partial $\mathbf{C}$ results and required $\mathbf{B}$ rows to process $i$. \textbf{\circled{5} Result Aggregation:} Process $i$ combines local computations with received $\mathbf{B}$ rows and partial $\mathbf{C}$ results to generate its final result $\mathbf{C}^{(i,:)}$.
+\textbf{\circled{1} Matrix Sparsity Analysis:} {Each process $p$ analyzes the sparsity patterns of each off-diagonal submatrix $\mathbf{A}^{(p,q)}$ that determines data transfer from process $q$ to process $p$ for subsequent optimization-based strategy selection.} \textbf{\circled{2} Communication Strategy Selection:} Each process $p$ solves a covering optimization problem to determine, for each nonzero in $\mathbf{A}^{(p,q)}$, whether to use row-based or column-based communication.
+Based on these decisions, $\mathbf{A}^{(p,q)}$ is partitioned into row-based and column-based components.
+Process $p$ retains the column-based portion and transfers the row-based portion to remote process $q$.
+Note that steps \circled{1} and \circled{2} are performed offline as a preprocessing phase and can be reused across multiple SpMM operations with the same sparsity pattern. \textbf{\circled{3} Remote Computation:} Process $q$ computes partial $\mathbf{C}$ results using the received row-based matrix portion and prepares required $\mathbf{B}$ rows based on the column indices of process $p$'s column-based portion.
+Both results are packed for transmission. \textbf{\circled{4} Communication:} Process $q$ transmits the computed partial $\mathbf{C}$ results and required $\mathbf{B}$ rows to process $p$. \textbf{\circled{5} Result Aggregation:} {Process $p$ combines the local computation results from received $\mathbf{B}$ rows and partial $\mathbf{C}$ results to produce its final result $\mathbf{C}^{(p,:)}$.}